Jake Allen (American football)

-Jjathus Illimski "Jake" Allen (born January 19, 1985) is a former American football wide receiver.
-He was signed by the Green Bay Packers of the National Football League as an undrafted free agent in 2008.
+Jjathus Illimski "Jake" Allen (born January 19, 1985) is an American former professional football player who was a wide receiver in the National Football League (NFL), Canadian Football League (CFL), and Arena Football League (AFL).
+He was signed by the Green Bay Packers as an undrafted free agent in 2008.
 He played college football at Mississippi College.
 He also played for the Cleveland Browns.

 Professional career

 Green Bay Packers

 Allen was signed by the Green Bay Packers as an undrafted free agent in 2008.
 He spent the 2008 season on the team's practice squad, and was signed to a future contract at the end of the season.
 On October 27, 2009 Allen was signed from the practice squad to the active roster after wide receiver Brett Swain was placed on injured reserve.
 He was waived on November 18.

 Cleveland Browns

 Allen was claimed off waivers by the Cleveland Browns on November 18, 2009.
 He was listed as inactive for each of the remaining games of the 2009 season.
 At the end of training camp in 2010, Allen was released on September 3, 2010.